 When the chance arose for Allain to adapt her story into the short film for Refinery29, she based the script on both the book and the screenplay, but wrote new material, so as not to take away from the feature script.

-While the casting for the film was done against type, in a kind of “Hamilton” approach, “Mr. Malcolm’s List’s” leading man Sope Dirisu reminds us that “There was Asian aristocracy, there was African aristocracy in England, they just seem to be painted out from the history we are given.
+While the casting for the films was done against type, in a kind of “Hamilton” approach, “Mr. Malcolm’s List’s” leading man Sope Dirisu reminds us that “There was Asian aristocracy, there was African aristocracy in England, they just seem to be painted out from the history we are given.
 So it’s just wonderful that in this production we have a historical drama, where we see people from those diverse backgrounds.”

 Oliver Jackson-Cohen adds “I think that what Emma is doing by colorblind casting is just so important.
 For years I’ve often thought ‘Why isn’t this being done?
 Why are there rules there?
 Why does it have to be this way?’
 It doesn’t have to be this way.
 You see it a lot in theater and you just have to suspend disbelief, and I don’t know why film or TV should be any different.”